vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 ### Image Patterns File

-Relok8s requires an image patterns file.
-This file is used to determine the list of images encoded in the helm chart.
+The Asset Relocation Tool for Kubernetes requires an image patterns file.
+This file determines the list of images encoded in the helm chart.

 ```yaml
 ---